murny/HydraNorth/README.md

   ```

 ### Common gotchas?

-- We are reusing the same solr for test and dev.
-This may cause issues between data.
-This shouldn't matter to much, but just be aware of this if things are getting mangled.
-So for example if you `rake db:setup` the development environment, do not `rake db:setup` the test environment as the seeds will fail when interacting with collection/active fedora objects.
-But you do not need the seeds for test environment anyways.
-Simply just use `db:create && rake db:migrate
-`

 - If your having issues, logs are the best place to first look at what went wrong.